threeport/user-docs/docs/workloads/deploy-workload-aws.md

       WORDPRESS_PASSWORD: admin_password     # <-- secret key and value
       WORDPRESS_SMTP_PASSWORD: smtp_password # <-- secret key and value
 ```

+The `Name` field in an arbitrary name provided by the user.

+> Important: The `Name` value determines what the secret will be called in AWS
+> Secrets Manager.
+If the provided `Name` value is already in use, Threeport
+> will not be able to create it.
+Furthermore, AWS Secrets Manager reserves the
+> name for a restoration grace period (minimum of 7 days).
+So if you delete a
+> secret and then attempt to re-create it with the same name, it will fail if
+> that grace period has not expired.

 `wordpress-manifest-remote.yaml` contains the following snippet, which shows how
 secret values map into the sample app's Kubernetes manifest.